Sasanian coinage of Sindh: Hunnic issues (from 480 CE)

-Indo-Sasanian coinage (530 CE to 1202 CE)
+Indo-Sasanian coinage (530 CE – 1202 CE)

 There is also a whole category of Indian coins, in the "Indo-Sassanian style", that were derived from the Sasanian design in a rather geometric fashion, among the Gurjaras, Pratiharas, Chaulukya-Paramara and Palas from circa 530 CE to 1202 CE.
 Typically, the bust of the king on the obverse is highly simplified and geometric, and the design of the fire altar, with or without the two attendants, appears as a geometrical motif on the reverse of this type of coinage.

 Coin of the Chavada dynasty, circa 570-712 CE.
 Crowned Sasanian-style bust right / Fire altar with ribbons and attendants; star and crescent flanking flames.